Automating Clinical Billing in Healthcare

 The outcome of our PR/FAQ suggested that automation by triggering real-time care events presented shortcomings we had not considered.
 Two main focal points needed to be addressed.

-For efficiency, the billing officer must still intervene manually in the following scenarios
+Complete automation was not feasible at that stage.
+For efficiency, the billing officer must still intervene manually in the following scenarios:

 The outcome of our PR/FAQ suggested that automation by triggering real-time care events presented shortcomings we had not considered.
 Two main focal points needed to be addressed.

-For efficiency, the billing officer must still intervene manually in the following scenarios
+• Complete automation was not feasible at that stage.
+For efficiency, the billing officer must still intervene manually in the following scenarios:

-Service and drug prices vary based on the patient's insurance
+• Assigning insurers based on the patient's health insurance coverage.

 We researched billing challenges at our facilities in Ghana and Kenya.
 Our goal was to confirm reported problems and find the exact needs of billing officers.
 We documented three key areas: the officer's billing workflow, the patient's billing experience, and how price lists are set and managed.